TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 * Initial version
 * Default behavior is to use global version number applied to all packages.
 However, only packages with changes are updated.
 * After adding a "feature"
+* Don't create "version" script in top level package.json to run lerna version for you.
+Version is name of predefined lifecycle script that lerna version will run for you for potentially infinite recursion fun (luckily errored out second time through)

 ```
 % npx lerna version --conventional-commits